-You might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers choose fixed-rate loans when interest rates are low and they wish to lock in this low rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater monthly payment stability.
-If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at the best rate currently available.
+Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
+People select fixed-rate loans because interest rates are low and they wish to lock in at the lower rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at a good rate.
 Call MS Investment Mortgage Company at (858) 485-5800 to discuss your situation with one of our professionals.

-Most Adjustable Rate Mortgages are capped, which means they can't go up above a specific amount in a given period of time.
-Some ARMs won't adjust more than 2% per year, regardless of the underlying interest rate.
-Your loan may feature a "payment cap" that instead of capping the interest directly, caps the amount your monthly payment can go up in one period.
-Additionally, almost all ARMs have a "lifetime cap" — this cap means that your rate will never go over the capped amount.
+The majority of ARMs are capped, so they can't go up over a specified amount in a given period.
+Some ARMs can't adjust more than two percent per year, regardless of the underlying interest rate.
+Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount that the payment can go up in a given period.
+Most ARMs also cap your rate over the duration of the loan period.

-ARMs most often feature the lowest, most attractive rates toward the beginning of the loan.
-They guarantee the lower rate for an initial period that varies greatly.
-You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the initial rate is fixed for three or five years.
-After this period it adjusts every year.
-These types of loans are fixed for 3 or 5 years, then adjust.
-These loans are often best for borrowers who anticipate moving in three or five years.
-These types of ARMs benefit borrowers who plan to sell their house or refinance before the initial lock expires.
+ARMs most often have their lowest rates toward the start.
+They usually guarantee the lower interest rate for an initial period that varies greatly.
+You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
+For these loans, the introductory rate is set for three or five years.
+It then adjusts every year.
+These loans are fixed for a certain number of years (3 or 5), then adjust.
+These loans are often best for borrowers who expect to move in three or five years.
+These types of ARMs benefit borrowers who will sell their house or refinance before the loan adjusts.